e271828e/Flight.jl/docs/notes/design/framework_spec.md

 name ⊇ bundle ⊇ reads) worth teaching once, because a stateless component legitimately writes `h_xu` while owning neither `x` nor `m`.

+**The stage return law.** An output stage returns either its port NamedTuple alone, `y`, or the pair `(y, w)`. `y` scatters into the component's declared cells as always; `w` is a NamedTuple of **private intermediates** — `isbits` leaves, no cell, no name in any contract, nothing to wire, list or filter ([§11.3](#113-visibility-the-contract-is-the-interface)).
+A `nothing` in either slot is a probe error: the pair is a `Tuple{NamedTuple, NamedTuple}` and padding forms do not exist, for the reason the handler return law gives below.
+An empty `y = (;)` *is* legal, so the **port-less stage** — one whose entire product is `w` — falls out of the general law instead of needing a rule of its own: stages are discovered by method existence and stage membership is a partition of the declared ports that may perfectly well be empty.
+What is not legal is a stage that produces neither ports nor `w`: a bare `(;)` computes nothing any consumer can read, and is a `DeadStage` build error at the probe ([§12.3](#123-probing-and-input-synthesis)) — [§11.1](#111-position-a-declarative-trait-layer--plain-julia-no-macros)'s inert-component check in the stage register.

+**The one-hop law.** `w` travels exactly one hop, to the next function that could want it, and no further. `h_x`'s `w` flows to `h_xu` if the component defines one, and otherwise to the downstream set — `f`, guards and handlers;
+`h_xu`'s `w` flows to the downstream set.
+The discrete tier mirrors it exactly (`h_z` → `h_zu` → `g`), and that is the last time it is said. **Nothing flows implicitly past its hop**: forwarding a stage-1 intermediate through stage 2 is an explicit re-return, `(y, (; w..., extra))`, which costs a line and says in the source that the value crosses — the alternative, a silent pass-through on a bare `y`, would be the design's one invisible dataflow.
+Presence in a bundle follows the producing stage's return under the bundle law: a bare-`y` producer hands down no `w` key at all, so a consumer destructuring one meets the [§13.2](#132-diagnostics-structured-values-one-carrier-exception) framing diagnostic naming its legal field set, exactly as for an undeclared store. `w` is never persisted: the executor hands it down as an ordinary SSA value **inside one fused pass** — a step fuses the sweep with `f`, an event round fuses the sweep with its guards and fired handlers ([§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)) — so freshness is a property of the construction rather than a rule anyone can violate, and round fusion is thereby a design constraint on the executor, not an optimization it may decline ([§12.7](#127-the-compiled-executor)). `w`'s types are probe-observed and its conformance regime is [§11.3](#113-visibility-the-contract-is-the-interface)'s; the handler return law below is untouched by any of this — handlers *receive* `w` and return stores.

 **The handler return law.** The same rule governs the return side.
 A handler returns a NamedTuple carrying the stores it writes: a key is present **iff** the corresponding store exists on the component **and** the handler updates